keptn/keptn.github.io/content/docs/0.16.x/integrations/how_integrate/index.md

 1. [Keptn service template written in Go](https://github.com/keptn-sandbox/keptn-service-template-go)
 2. [Keptn service template written in Python](https://github.com/keptn-sandbox/keptn-service-template-python)

-The service templates provide the best starting point for integrations that need to stay in full control how to integrate with the Keptn control-plane while still making use of some utility functions.
+The service templates provide the best starting point for integrations that need to stay in full control of how they integrate with the Keptn control-plane while still making use of some utility functions.
-It is also best for integrations which business logic goes beyond a single execution of an action.
-For example, if an authentication, execution, status check, error handling, etc are needed, the Keptn service templates allow handling this.
+It is also best for integrations where business logic goes beyond a single execution of an action.
+For example, the Keptn service templates can handle a check  that combines authentication, execution, status check, error handling, etc.

 ### Job Executor

-The [Keptn job executor](https://github.com/keptn-sandbox/job-executor-service) is used best for integrations that can be executed via the command-line interface.
-The job executor will handle the interaction with the Keptn control-plane for sending `*.started` and `*.finished` events and is able to provide a list of files (e.g., test instructions) that are needed for integrations.
+The [Keptn job executor](https://github.com/keptn-sandbox/job-executor-service) is appropriate for integrations that can be executed via the command-line interface.
+The job executor handles the interaction with the Keptn control-plane for sending `*.started` and `*.finished` events and can provide a list of files (e.g., test instructions) that are needed for integrations.
 Find all information regarding the capabilities and usage of the [job executor in its Github repository](https://github.com/keptn-sandbox/job-executor-service).

 ### Generic Executor

-The purpose of the [generic-executor-service](https://github.com/keptn-sandbox/generic-executor-service) is to allow users to provide either `.sh` (shell scripts), `.py` (Python3) or `.http` (HTTP Request) files that will be executed when Keptn sends different events, e.g: you want to execute a specific script when a deployment-finished event is sent.
+The [generic-executor-service](https://github.com/keptn-sandbox/generic-executor-service) allows users to provide `.sh` (shell scripts), `.py` (Python3) or `.http` (HTTP Request) files that are executed when Keptn sends different events, such as executing a specific script when a deployment-finished event is sent.

 ### Webhook Integration